textpattern/textpattern.github.io/administration/common-panel-functionality.md

 At the bottom of these items-oriented panels are two controls that work in relation to one another.

-One the left is a control for displaying a set volume of table records (list items); either 12, 24, 48, or 96 records at a time.
+On the left is a control for displaying a set volume of table records (list items); either 12, 24, 48, or 96 records at a time.

 On the right is a pagination control with backward and forward direction links to page through items at the volume you set in the left-side control.
 Pagination also provides a text field to indicate a specific page.
 Type in a page number and hit the Enter key.